Over the last couple of years, I’ve been getting into remixing.

 It’s been a great way to improve production skills and develop my home studio.

-It's a great community of people making music and collaborating.
+They have a community of people making music and collaborating.
 Amazing functionality.
 A lot of fun.

 John Legend & The Roots’ “Shine”